SekiAlpha/Section-7-Sandbox/README.md

 These are the different Sandboxes that S7 uses for operations.
 This includes the BLUEFOR, OPFOR, INDI, and CIVI Sandboxes.

 # Naming Schema
+  The naming schema is used on the S7 server to help track what sandboxes on the main server need to be updated.
+We use dashes on the mission files to make them human readable.
   SANDBOX_"Version Number"_"Map Version"_"Custom"
-  - Version Number: "x.x.x" Major, Minor, Bugfix.
+  - Version Number: "x-x-x" Major, Minor, Bugfix.
 One thing to note is that periods in arma are only registered as "%2e".
   - Custom: If the sandbox is not using the default base add a custom name to differetiate your sandbox.

 # How to make another Sandbox